flikrama/flikrama.github.io/_posts/2020-08-28-happiness-is-you.md

-If our models cannot predict happiness within 0.76 on averaage then they are completely worthless!
+If our models cannot predict happiness within 0.76 on average then they are completely worthless!

 **Setting up data for analysis:**